charlieh205/CS242-Final-Project/README.md

 trainset, testset = load_MNIST()
 net = MNISTNet()
 ```
 We're now ready to run our experiments.

+### IID setting

 We first want to see the baseline performance, so we'll instantiate a Server object with our net, training set, test set, and number of clients (60 for this example).
-To train, we simply call the server's train method and specify the number of rounds that we want (50 for this example).
+To train, we simply call the server's train method and specify the number of rounds and local epochs that we want (50 and 5 for this example). **Note: by specifying ``weighted = True``, we indicate that we are using the FedWeighted algorithm.
+The default of ``weighted = False`` uses FedAvg.**
 ```python
 server = Server(
     net,